Acceptable Use of Technology

-- Never conceal or misrepresent your identity or affiliation in communication.
+- Never conceal or misrepresent your identity or affiliation in communications on the University systems.

-- Never choose a password that is anyway associated with you or your name or that is in a dictionary or similar list.
+- Never choose a password that is in any way associated with you or your name or that is in a dictionary or similar list.
 This information is too easy to search or generate with a program and to use to break into a system with your username.